-A divorce or legal separation can be an incredibly difficult process for parents, but adding a custody determination to the process can make it even more devastating.
-Courts generally consider the child's own best interests above all else when making custody decisions.
+A divorce or legal separation can be an incredibly difficult process for parents.
+Adding a custody determination to the process can make it even more devastating.
+Courts generally consider the child's best interest above all else when making custody decisions.

-Custody Consideration #1: Type of Arrangement
+#1: Type of Arrangement

-One of the first steps in determining who will get custody of a child is understanding your options regarding different types of potential custody arrangements.
-For example, you and the child's other parent may wish to work out an arrangement under which you both make decisions on the child's upbringing and welfare.
+It's important to understand your options about different types of custody arrangements.
+There are several different types of custody.
+For example, you and the child's other parent may wish to work out an arrangement under which you both decide on the child's upbringing and welfare.
 This is called "joint legal custody" in most states.

-#2: The Decision-Maker (Parents or the Court)
+#2: The Decision-Maker: Parents or the Court

-The Parents as Decision-Makers
+Parents as Decision-Makers

 The Court as Decision-Maker

-Custody Consideration #3: Factors and Preferences Affecting the Decision
+#3: Factors and Preferences Affecting the Decision

 Custody Considerations in Non-Divorce Cases